Fried egg: United States and Canada

 In both the United States and Canada, the term 'fried egg' is an umbrella term which can refer to multiple ways in which an egg can be fried.
 Using over-easy as an example, they may be ordered either as 'over-easy eggs' or as 'eggs, over-easy' to denote the kind desired.

 Over-easy/Dippy egg

 Over-easy refers to eggs which have one side which has had most of its whites fried, while the other side has only been lightly fried, leaving the yolk unbroken and runny.
 In the state of Pennsylvania, these are commonly known as 'dippy eggs', in reference to the fact that they are often eaten by dipping toast into the yolks of the egg.
-In the United Kingdom, 'dippy egg' instead refers to soft-boiled eggs.

 Over-medium

 Over-medium refers to eggs which have their whites fried on both sides, but have yolks which are soft but not runny.

 Over-hard

 Over-hard refers to eggs which have been fully cooked on both sides, with a yolk which is solid but intact.